 Numerous organizations/clubs offer a diverse range of activities to supplement and augment the student educational experience, as well as provide social and professional opportunities.
-For more information on a student organization or to create a student organization, contact the SGA president or the Manager of Advising and Engagement (see the Clubs page on MySonoran for more information).
+For more information on a student organization or to create a student organization, contact the SGA president or the Dean of Student's Office (see the Clubs page on MySonoran for more information).